The Ottoman Empire: From Frontier Warriors to World Power

 Building Excitement

 What makes the Ottoman story so compelling is its blend of high drama and human detail.
-We'll meet unforgettable characters: Mehmed II, the 21-year-old conqueror of Constantinople who saw himself as heir to both Roman and Islamic traditions; Roxelana, the slave girl who became the most powerful woman in Ottoman history; Ibrahim Pasha, the grand vizier who rose from slavery to become almost a co-ruler before his dramatic fall.
+We'll meet unforgettable characters.
+Mehmed II, the 21-year-old conqueror of Constantinople, saw himself as heir to both Roman and Islamic traditions.
+Roxelana, born a slave, became the most powerful woman in Ottoman history.
+Ibrahim Pasha rose from slavery to function as almost a co-ruler before his dramatic fall from grace.

-We'll visit magnificent places: the sprawling Topkapı Palace with its forbidden harems and precious relics; the Grand Bazaar, where the scents of spices and sounds of a dozen languages filled the air; the shipyards of Galata, where massive galleys were built to control the Mediterranean.
+We'll visit magnificent places too: the sprawling Topkapı Palace with its forbidden harems and precious relics, the Grand Bazaar where the scent of spices mixed with the sound of a dozen languages, and the shipyards of Galata where massive galleys were built to control the Mediterranean.

-We'll witness moments of triumph and tragedy: the stunning victory at Mohács that opened Hungary to Ottoman rule; the devastating defeat at Lepanto that shattered Ottoman naval supremacy; the last, desperate defense of empire in World War I. Through it all, we'll see how this remarkable empire adapted and evolved, how it shaped our world, and how its legacy continues to influence us today.
+We'll witness moments of triumph and tragedy.
+The stunning victory at Mohács opened Hungary to Ottoman rule.
+The devastating defeat at Lepanto shattered Ottoman naval supremacy.
+Then came the last, desperate defense of empire in World War I. Through it all, we'll see how this remarkable empire adapted and evolved, how it shaped our world, and how its legacy continues to influence us today.

 Coming in Episode 1: The World of Osman